TGAC/COPO-documentation/profile/tol/tol-profile-walkthrough.rst

       <br>

    If applicable, input the :abbr:`ENA (European Nucleotide Archive)` [#f4]_ **Locus Tag** in the form box.
-   Please refer to the :ref:`Locus tag prefix creation <faq-assemblies-submission-locus-tag-assignment>` :abbr:`FAQ (Frequently Asked Question)` for guidelines.
+   Please refer to the :ref:`How can I assign a locus tag to assemblies <faq-assemblies-submission-locus-tag-assignment>` :abbr:`FAQ (Frequently Asked Question)` for guidelines.

    .. raw:: html